Writing Bootcamp

 *

-Writers should expect to gain insight into the elements of storytelling, and develop a disciplined and rigorous creative writing practice.
-Writers will produce at least 5,000 words per month towards their novel-in-progress.
+Writers will also have the option to submit their work for feedback upon completion of the program.
+This program is a bootcamp and will require continued and active participation in all sessions.
 By the end of the program, writers will create a detailed outline of story development, and hone the first three chapters for manuscript consultation with a professional editor or guest speaker.

-Critical Engagement: Please note that enrollment in the writing bootcamp requires continued critical engagement through close-reading and analysis of the compiled books.
+Please note that enrollment in the writing bootcamp requires continued critical engagement through close-reading and analysis of the compiled books.
 Passages for case studies will be provided by program staff.

 Speakers